koinos/koinos-contract-standards/kcs-2.md

 ### royalties

-This method returns the amount of royalites.
+This method returns the amount of royalites (if any).

 ### set_royalties

-This method allows the contract owner to set royalties.
-The max allowed is 10%.
+This method allows the contract owner to set royalties (optional).
+The max allowed is 10% in our implementation.

 ### owner